Jungfraujoch is one of those places…

 Having done my share of travelling, I’ve come across countless places that cost me an arm and a leg.
 Some of them, like the Galapagos for instance, were worth every penny.

 While others weren’t so much.

-I know the dilemma of weighing up when to lash out and when to do your wallet a favour.
+I know the dilemma of weighing up when to splurge and when to do your wallet a favour.
 But in the case of Jungfraujoch, I can confidently say that I’d be very surprised if it made your regret-list.

 In other words.
 Yes.
 It is worth it.
 Even if mountains, glaciers and snow aren’t new to you.
 There’s just something about this place that’s unlike anything else.